SymbolicML/DynamicQuantities.jl/README.md

 0.2
 ```

-## Units
+## Unitful

-DynamicQuantities works with quantities which store physical dimensions and a value,
+DynamicQuantities works with quantities that are exclusively
-and does not directly provide a unit system.
+represented by their SI base units.
+This gives us type stability
+and greatly improves performance.

 However, performing calculations with physical dimensions
 is actually equivalent to working with a standardized unit system.
 Thus, you can use Unitful to parse units,